kiniry/Mobius/src/escjava/trunk/ESCTools/slides/CAV2007Tutorial/README.txt

 (with help from Joseph R. Kiniry and Erik Poll) given at CAV 2007.

 The time available for this was 3 hours, split into two 1.5 hour parts.
+In the event, the tutorial ran just about in the right length of time, but this depended on not taking too much time for the demos.

 The main file is JMLTutorial.tex.